Edith Nesbit retells twenty of Shakespeare’s iconic plays in accessible prose for children, exploring themes of love, loss, and humanity.

 Moderate references to suicide in tragedies like Romeo and Juliet; simplified for children.

 Moderate depictions of betrayal and family conflict in tragedies; toned down for young readers.
+Minor implied sexual coercion in some plots; not graphic or central.

 No information found.